stephpavlou/gnome-gif-wallpaper/README.md

 Note that the '/absolute/path/to/gif' value should not be the path to a .gif file, but rather a directory holding the individual FRAMES of a gif you would like to use as a live wallpaper.
 This can be done easily using the online tool https://ezgif.com/split.
 The '0.04s' value should be the time the script should sleep in between frames.
 This will be different for every gif.

 Some gifs are provided as examples; these can be found in the 'gif' directory.

+### Issues
+- I have noticed that there is a black flashing effect when you first run the script, which seems to resolve itself after the first loop through all frames of the gif.